FekihTaoufik/laravue-todoapp/readme.md

 	php artisan migrate
 ```

-- compile javascript assets
+- compile javascript assets.
 ```bash
     npm run dev
 ```

 - or replace **dev** with **watch**. if you want it to keep watching for changes.

-- you can create a virtual host with Apache or just run this command to run dev server (PHP's default server)
+- you can create a virtual host with Apache or just run this command to run dev server (PHP's default server).
 ```bash
     php artisan serve
 ```